3.7 Admins

 1. Invited

-Assigned automatically when a new admin is added via the "Create Admin" function in the admin panel.
+Assigned automatically when a new admin is invited via the "Invite Admin" function in the admin panel.

 - An invitation email is sent to the provided address, prompting the admin to set up their account.